tempusername5/lincolnwiscraper/README.md

 - Improve unit testing class to test for different configurations of websites (for example, missing field types) to ensure the script works even if the website format is changed
 - Add online testing
 - Sort CSV file by date after creating it
+- Middleware for error checking
+- Error checking in parsing functions in case website format changes